cosmos/sdk-tutorials/academy/3-ibc/6-ica.md

 ### Controller API

-The controller chain is one where some owner account is able to create an Interchain account on a host chain and send instructions (via transactions) to it over IBC.
+The controller chain is the chain on which the controller account lives.
+This controller account is then able to open an ICA channel to a host chain, and create an Interchain account on the other side of the channel which lives on the host chain.
+The owner of the controller account can then send instructions (via transactions) with the ICA module to the account that it controls on the host chain.
 How to authenticate owners will be handled in a later section.

 The provided API on the controller submodule consists of: